darkfeline/dantalian/doc/user/tagging.rst

 Take care not to accidentally break links.
 Consider two links :file:`foo` and :file:`bar` pointing to the same file.
-If I make a copy of the file (``cp foo baz``), the new link is *not* pointing at the same file as :file:`foo` or :file:`baz`; it is pointing at a new copy of the file.
-Likewise, if you remove and recreate :file:`foo`, :file:`foo` will no longer be pointing at the same file as :file:`bar`, but a newly created file.
-This last one may seem obvious, but *be careful when editing files*, since many programs actually do this when saving files (remove and recreate the link) instead of writing to the original file.
+If I make a copy of the file (``cp foo baz``), the new link :file:`baz` is *not* pointing at the same file as :file:`foo` or :file:`bar`; it is pointing at a new file with the same contents (a copy of the original file).
+Likewise, if you remove :file:`foo` and create a new file (not link), :file:`foo` will no longer be pointing at the same file as :file:`bar`.
+This last point may seem obvious, but *be careful when editing files*, since many programs actually do this when saving files (remove the existing link and create a new file) instead of writing to the original file.
 For example, Emacs will by default move the link for the file you are editing as a backup and save the buffer as a new file, breaking your links.
-Most non-bloated text editors will not break links (vim, vi, nano, gedit, etc.), but large, graphical editors of all sorts (office suites, photo editors, etc.) are less reliable.
-(This is an unfortunate consequence of laypeople conflating files and links, and questionable programming.)
-You should test any suspicious programs to see if they break links before taking advantage of hard link organization.
+Most text editors will not break links (vim, vi, nano, gedit, etc.), but large, graphical editors of all sorts (office suites, photo editors, etc.) behave less reliably (this is an unfortunate consequence of laypeople conflating files and links, and questionable programming).
+You should test programs to see if they break links before taking advantage of hard link organization.

 Tagging with hard links
 -----------------------